mbkoltai/ExaStoLog/doc/README.md

 scan_params=find(ismember(nodes,{'Notch_pthw','p53','EMTreg','FOXO3','p63_73'}));
 ```

-Then we need to choose if we want to scan in the up or the down rate or both.
+Then we need to choose if we want to scan in the up or the down rates or both.
 Here we select all indices that have actual transitions:
 ```MATLAB
 scan_params_up_down=arrayfun(@(x) par_inds_table(par_inds_table(:,1)==x,2)', scan_params,'un',0);
 ```

-We now need to provide the range of values we want to scan in, the resolution, and whether we want to sample linearly or logarithmically:
+We now need to provide the range of values we want to scan in, the resolution of the scan, and whether we want to sample linearly or logarithmically:
 ```MATLAB
 % min and max of range of values; resolution of the scan; linear or logarithmic sampling parscan_min_max = [1e-2 1e2]; n_steps=10; sampling_types={'log','linear'};